-Parents will be required to contact the school office via telephone before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+Parents will be required to email the school or contact the school office absence line via telephone before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+We encourage families to keep in regular contact with school while their child is absent.

-Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on each day that they do not attend school.
+Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school.
+School staff will undertake home visits if they are not able to make contact by telephone or email with anyone on the child's contact list.